AliciaCurth/CATENets/README.md

 ```

 All experiments in the AISTATS paper can be replicated using this repository; the necessary code is in ``catenets.experiments.simulations_AISTATS`` and ``catenets.experiments.ihdp_experiments``.
-To do so using bash, create a new virtual environment and run
+To do so from shell, clone the repo, create a new virtual environment and run
 ```shell
 pip install -r requirements.txt #install requirements python run_experiments.py